department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 - Go to a VA Regional Office and get help from a VA employee.
 [Find a local VA office](/facilities/).

-### As a surviving parent, can I get DIC?
+### As a surviving parent, can I get compensation?

-You may be able to get DIC as a surviving parent if:
+You may be able to get compensation as a surviving parent if:
 - The Servicemember died in the line of duty or the Veteran died from a service-connected illness or injury, **and**
 - Your income is below a certain amount.
 [View the parents DIC rate table]( http://benefits.va.gov/Pension/current_rates_Parents_DIC_pen.asp).

-### As a surviving parent, how do I get DIC?
+### As a surviving parent, how do I get compensation?

-You’ll need to apply for DIC.
+You’ll need to apply for compensation.
 You can apply for this benefit in 1 of 3 ways:

 - Fill out the Application for Dependency and Indemnity Compensation by Parent(s).
 [Download Form 21-535](http://www.vba.va.gov/pubs/forms/VBA-21-535-ARE.pdf).